SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Interpretation is an active choice that you _must_ make, lest the world make an unsavory choice for you."
 - "Who, me?
 Oh, I'm just braiding the tassels on the lunatic fringe."
 - "Clutch those pearls any harder, you're gonna strangle yourself."
+- The male version of pearl-clutching: "The combination of gasps and raised eyebrows would make them swallow their monocles."
 - "Guessing is easy&hellip; but _stupid._  Estimating is hard."
 - "Assassin?
 No&hellip; more like freelance [psychopomp](https://en.wikipedia.org/wiki/Psychopomp)."
 - "When we're young, we want to change the world.
 When we're old, we ruefully appreciate  how resistant the world is to change."